 This category includes education, transportation, parks and recreation

-collective social assets also include intangibles such as concepts like democracy and a can-
+collective social assets also include intangibles such as concepts like

-our individual shares of social assets may be hard
+at large.
+Although our individual shares of social assets may be hard

 to quantify, we do feel their value if deprived of them.
 At local,

 returns on the investment of time, energy and financial assets are

 maximized when they are used to protect and grow the social assets

 of our community.